twjones3/townieHugoSite/townieSite/content/faq.md

 ## 1. HOW DO I MAKE MY FIRST RESERVATION?

 To book your ride, simply click the blue “Book Now” button in the top right corner of the navigation bar.
 From there, enter your trip details and select either "To Airport" or "From Airport" for airport transfers, specifying RDU or CLT.
 Be sure to include your flight information so we can track your flight and ensure a timely pickup.
-For non-airport travel, choose “Point to Point,” or select “Hourly as Directed” if you’d like your driver to stay with you for an extended period with multiple stops.
+For non-airport travel, choose “Point to Point” for simple trips, or select “Hourly as Directed” if you’d like your driver to stay with you for an extended period with multiple stops.

+*Hourly as directed trips include total vehicle drive time, including your car's return.*

 Before checkout, you’ll have the option to create an account.
-While not required, having an account will give you access to manage your future and past trips, making adjustments as needed.
+While not required, it is easy to set up and recommended.
+Having an account will give you access to manage your future and past trips, making adjustments as needed.

 ## 2: HOW CAN I KNOW MY RESERVATION IS CONFIRMED AND SECURE?